 On the Wayfair website, you can find various product data types – potential targets for analysis.
 When collected at scale and in real time, such data can be used to forecast trends and check featured data fluctuations.

-With Oxylabs Wayfair Scraper API and proxies, you can extract e-commerce data to weigh your stance against the competition, position a product at a golden spot to maximize revenues, or simply buy an item at the lowest price.
+With Oxylabs Wayfair Scraper API and residential proxies, you can extract structured data to weigh your stance against the competition, position a product at a golden spot to maximize revenues, or simply buy an item at the lowest price.
 No matter the use case, the API’s maintenance-free infrastructure will save time and effort.

 Collecting and analyzing e-commerce data helps maintain a competitive advantage with the following applications: